pingcap/docs/ticdc/ticdc-avro-protocol.md

 > - For Insert events, Avro encodes all column data to the Value part.
 > - For Update events, Avro encodes only all column data that is updated to the Value part.
 >
-> If you want the old values with UPDATE or DELETE events, you can use other protocols.
+> If you want the old values with Update or Delete events, you can use other protocols.

 ## TiDB extension fields